Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Decompose Agent Flows into Paths

-After the rounding off, we get the integer flows \(x_{k i j}'\) in Fig. \ref{fig:graphical_model_continuous_v1}, the next step is to decompose this integer flow into individual agent paths in Fig. \ref{fig:graphical_model_continuous_v1_cover}.
-By summing up the out going flow at the start node, we are able to get the needed number of agents from specie \(k \in V\), denoted as \(n'_k\).
-Then we compose \(n'_k\) graphs as in Fig. \ref{fig:flow_cover_problem} for the \(n'_k\) agent individuals for \(k \in V\).
+After rounding, we obtain the integer flows \(x_{k i j}'\) in Fig. \ref{fig:graphical_model_continuous_v1}, the next step is to split this integer flow into individual agent paths in Fig. \ref{fig:graphical_model_continuous_v1_cover}.
+By summing the out-going flow at the start node, we are able to get the needed number of agents from species \(k \in V\), denoted as \(n'_k\).
+Then we compose \(n'_k\) graphs as in Fig. \ref{fig:flow_cover_problem} for the \(n'_k\) agents.

-We can formalize an integer linear program (ILP) to find the routes for all the individual agents, such that the maximum individual energy cost is minimized and the unit agent flow on these paths sums up to the original network flow in Fig. \ref{fig:graphical_model_continuous_v1}.
-In the following ILP, the objective (\ref{eqn:path_convert_obj}) penalizes the maximum energy cost of an individual agent. (\ref{eqn:path_convert_sum_flow}) ensures that the result agent flows in Fig. \ref{fig:flow_cover_problem} sum up to Fig. \ref{fig:graphical_model_continuous_v1}. (\ref{eqn:path_convert_flow_constraint}) is the network constraint. (\ref{eqn:path_convert_flow_constraint2}) requires that in each subgraph in Fig. \ref{fig:flow_cover_problem}, there is only one agent.
+We can formalize an integer linear program (ILP) as follows; find the routes for all agents, such that the maximum individual energy cost is minimized and the unit agent flow on the paths sums to the original network flow.

+In the ILP above, the objective \eqref{eqn:path_convert_obj} penalizes the maximum energy cost of an individual agent.
+Equation \eqref{eqn:path_convert_sum_flow} ensures that the resulting agent flows in sum up to the rounded flow.
+Equation \eqref{eqn:path_convert_flow_constraint} is the network constraint.
+Equation \eqref{eqn:path_convert_flow_constraint2} requires that in each subgraph, there is only one agent.